tmc6/robo-transcribe/README.md

 Paste github project files into folder marked: C:\wamp64\www\ or apache www folder

+## Running
-Run both backend python files before using the site.
+Run the backend python files before using the site.

 Start the webserver and visit the locally hosted site